Sandro Girgvliani murder case: Media pressure

 During this period the influential media tycoon Badri Patarkatsishvili, owner of the Imedi television station, stated that the Georgian authorities were mounting pressure on his station and other businesses after it had broadcast details of the Sandro Girgvliani murder case scandal.

-"It is no secret that Imedi television was the first one which reported the circumstances of Sandro Girgvliani’s murder...this alone became a reason for the authorities’ dissatisfaction, which triggered the financial authorities to actively launch a probe into my businesses and my companies so [as] to force me to mount pressure against [my] journalists..and facilitate the creation of a favorable image of the authorities."
+"It is no secret that Imedi television was the first one which reported the circumstances of Sandro Girgvliani’s murder...this alone became a reason for the authorities’ dissatisfaction, which triggered the financial authorities to actively launch a probe into my businesses and my companies so as to force me to mount pressure against my journalists..and facilitate the creation of a favorable image of the authorities."
 Badri Patarkatsishvili went on to say that he would never yield to pressure from the authorities.

-Shortly after this statement influential government MP Giga Bokeria convened a news conference and accused Patarkatsishvili of blackmailing the authorities "It appears that he [Patarkatsishvili] cannot forget his past – Russia during [ex-President Boris] Yeltsin's presidency, when he and his friends controlled everything – the authorities, business and seized huge amounts of property.
+Shortly after this statement influential government MP Giga Bokeria convened a news conference and accused Patarkatsishvili of blackmailing the authorities "It appears that he Patarkatsishvili cannot forget his past – Russia during Yeltsin's presidency, when he and his friends controlled everything – the authorities, business and seized huge amounts of property.
 However, present-day Georgia is not Yeltsin’s Russia.
-At the same time, present-day Georgia is not [Russian President Vladimir] Putin's Russia, where political opponents are persecuted or arrested, where televisions are closed down.
+At the same time, present-day Georgia is not Putin's Russia, where political opponents are persecuted or arrested, where televisions are closed down.
 I want to stress that television, freedom of speech is untouchable.
 Mr. Patarkatsishvili can be engaged in politics, business - but he will not be able to blackmail the authorities through his own television or influence".